TwilioDevEd/sync-quickstart-csharp/README.md

 # Sync Quickstart for C# (ASP.NET MVC)

-# Sync Quickstart for Node.js

 This application should give you a ready-made starting point for writing your own real-time apps with Sync.
 Before we begin, we need to collect all the config values we need to run the application:

 | Config Values  | Description |
 | :-------------  |:------------- |
-Service Instance SID | A [service](/docs/api/sync/rest/services) instance where all the data for our application is stored and scoped.
+Service Instance SID | A [service](https://www.twilio.com/docs/api/sync/rest/services) instance where all the data for our application is stored and scoped.
 Generate one using the command below.
 Account SID | Your primary Twilio account identifier - find this [in the console here](https://www.twilio.com/console).
 API Key | Used to authenticate - [generate one here in the console](https://www.twilio.com/console/dev-tools/api-keys).
 API Secret | Used to authenticate - [just like the above, you can use the console to generate one here](https://www.twilio.com/console/dev-tools/api-keys).